Pacific Place (Seattle)

 Pacific Place is an upscale shopping center in downtown Seattle, Washington, United States.
 Opened on October 29, 1998, it is located at 6th Avenue and Pine Street and has a total area of 335000 sqft.
 It has five floors, the uppermost of which features an 11-screen AMC Theatre (formerly General Cinema) and various restaurants.
 Pacific Place also features a skybridge that connects it to Seattle's Nordstrom flagship.
-During the Christmas season, there is an artificial snow display every night at 6 p.m. in the atrium.